harissabil/FischPrivacyPolicy/README.md

 - Approximate or precise location.

 We use this information to provide features of our Service and to improve and customize our Service.
-The information is uploaded to the Service Provider's server and stored on Your Device.
+The information is uploaded to the Service Provider's server and stored on Your Device storage.

 ## Changes to this Privacy Policy